STORM-IRIT/Radium-Engine/doc/developer/animation.md

    the object's mesh vertices according to the desired skinning method.

-The Radium Engine provides 4 skinning methods: Linear-Blend Skinning, Dual-Quaternion Skinning, Center-Of-Rotation Skinning and Stretchable-Twistable-Bone-Skinning (available in both the LBS or DQS forms).
+The Radium Engine provides 4 skinning methods: Linear-Blend Skinning, Dual-Quaternion Skinning and Center-Of-Rotation Skinning.

 The Radium Engine also provides a user interface for Skeleton-based character animation parameters: the `Ra::Gui::SkeletonBasedAnimationUI`, which allows the